Value derived from data is the core of the Master’s programme

-The largest data collections comprise digital information without any formal structure, as in the case of digital texts and recordings of the human voice.
-During this group of modules, students become familiar with advanced methods for analysing text, image and audio data.
+The largest data sets comprise digital information in unstructured form, such as digital texts and voice recordings.
+During these modules, students learn about the advanced methods used for analysing text, image and audio data.

 Managing data projects and personal communication

 Students learn to design data science projects as means of effectively supporting decision making in a broad range of contexts.
 To this end, they will learn how to set up, communicate and successfully complete challenging data projects.

 Domaine experience – real-life data science in action